cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 - Writes block reads and writes [from other transactions]
 - Reads do not acquire locks
 - Reads do not block reads or writes [from other transactions]
-- All blocked statements are waiting indefinitely in the same [queue](https://www.cockroachlabs.com/docs/v21.2/architecture/transaction-layer.html#txnwaitqueue) until the blocking transaction releases the lock (aside from situations when a waiting transaction is forcefully disrupted externally, for example by a timeout of as a result of a closed connection)
+- All blocked statements are waiting indefinitely in the same [wait queue](https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html#txnwaitqueue) until the blocking transaction releases the lock (aside from situations when a waiting transaction is forcefully disrupted externally, for example by a timeout of as a result of a closed connection)
 - Locks are released when the holding transaction is closed (committed or rolled back)